NEWLY DIAGNOSED RESOURCES

 Receiving a diagnosis of Dravet syndrome can be overwhelming and may leave a family with many unanswered questions.
 Much of the general information you will find may be out of date, based on studies done on people who were diagnosed clinically at an older age and who did not have the benefits of therapeutic interventions and knowledge that we have available today.
 Because Dravet syndrome is a rare disease, many medical professionals may not be as familiar with the disease as you will become, and we often hear of parents “educating” the professionals.
 We encourage you to learn all you can to make sure your child is on the right medications and receiving appropriate therapies to guarantee the best outcome.
 Life is difficult with Dravet syndrome, but there is HOPE.

-- Make sure to have literature that explains more about Dravet syndrome and related epilepsies when meeting with therapists, teachers, and other professionals who will care for your child.
-You can order free brochures from DSF here or print them here.
+Make sure to have literature that explains more about Dravet syndrome and related epilepsies when meeting with therapists, teachers, and other professionals who will care for your child.
+You can order free brochures from DSF here.

-- In the US, enroll your child in your state’s PUNS (Prioritization of Urgency of Need for Services) list through the local Department of Family & Children Services.
+In the US, enroll your child in your state’s PUNS (Prioritization of Urgency of Need for Services) list through the local Department of Family & Children Services.
+The PUNS is a statewide waiting list of individuals with developmental disabilities.
+PUNS offers services such as in-home support, respite care, job coaching, group homes, and developmental training.

-- In the US, educate yourself on the Home & Community-Based Waiver (Katie Beckett waiver) program and other services that are available for your child in your state.
+Also apply for a Home & Community-Based Waiver (HCBW) or Katie Beckett Waiver.
 The HCBW is a federal waiver that is intended for children from birth to eighteen years of age with a chronic disability.
 It entitles children to Medicaid who would not otherwise qualify due to their family’s financial status.
-It was originally intended for children at risk of institutionalization, but is also for children that have lifelong medical needs.
-Each state sets their own criteria on how they will administer the program, therefore it varies greatly state to state and most states have a wait list.
-Programs in some states offer respite care and/or funding for home modifications.
-You can find out about the program in your state and how to enroll by contacting your local Department of Family & Children Services.
+Each state sets their own criteria on how they administer the program – therefore it varies greatly state-to-state, and most states have a waiting list.
+The HCBW can also be obtained by contacting your local Department of Family & Children Services.
+We recommend talking to other parents in the private Dravet Syndrome Support Group on Facebook for information about programs in your area.

-- If possible, see a neurologist who is an expert in Dravet syndrome.
+If possible, consult with a neurologist who is an expert in Dravet syndrome.
 Even if they are not your primary neurologist, they can work in tandem with your local neurologist to establish a protocol that deals with the intricacies of this syndrome and how it impacts your child.

-- Work with your neurologist on a written emergency protocol for your child in the event of a seizure.
+Work with your neurologist on a written emergency protocol for your child in the event of a seizure.
 Make sure copies are kept with the child when they are away from you, such as at school or when visiting with relatives.
-Emergency protocol example